Ask-a-Librarian Live Chat

 The Mississippi Library Commission was designated as an official Patent & Trademark Resource Center (previously Patent & Trademark Depository Library) in 1990 by the U.S. Department of Commerce, Patent and Trademark Office.
 A wide variety of services are provided from extensive holdings of patent & trademark resources.
 While the primary users are inventors, attorneys, and researchers, the services are open to the general public.

-If you have questions regarding patents and trademarks, contact Lawrence Smith, Patent Librarian.
+If you have questions regarding patents and trademarks, contact Lawrence Smith, Collection Management Director and Patent Librarian.

 The Commission has a functioning library with materials available to check out.
 Anyone aged 17 and older may visit the library to use materials, do research with our reference collection, or simply use the library as a quiet place to study.
 Children and youth age 16 and under must be accompanied by an adult.